dmstfctn/2020/content/related matters/3.2017-18/1.Offshore Investigation Vehicle/info.md

 description: A corporate structure to explore tax havens
 ---

 The OFFSHORE INVESTIGATION VEHICLE was an international corporate structure set up to model corporate financial practices observed in tax havens.
-The work engage directly with tax havens to&#8196;grasp&#8196;their&#8196;inner&#8196;workings.
+The work engages directly with tax havens to&#8196;grasp&#8196;their&#8196;inner&#8196;workings.

 The OFFSHORE INVESTIGATION VEHICLE consisted of Empire Management Limited, a UK private limited company directed by members of the<COLBREAK> DEMYSTIFICATION COMMITTEE; Invest.
 One Limited, a Seychelles International Business Company directed by a nominee; and a corporate bank account, held by Invest.
 One Limited with Euro Pacific&#8196;Bank,&#8196;in&#8196;Puerto&#8196;Rico.